Street Fighter V: In-game advertising

 Starting on December 11, 2018, Capcom introduced in-game advertising, which appears on loading screens and in the stages and character costumes.
 This immediately drew criticism from journalists and sparked debate among fans.

 Related media

 Street Fighter: Resurrection

 The web mini-series Street Fighter: Resurrection serves as a narrative prologue to the events of the game, with Charlie Nash being the protagonist.
 It aired on go90 from March 15, 2016, to April 5, 2016.

 Street Fighter V: Pachislot Edition

-A pachislot version of Street Fighter V was released exclusively in Japan on July 17, 2018.
+A pachislot version of Street Fighter V was released exclusively in Japan on July 17, 2018, and is focused on the "A Shadow Falls" cinematic DLC story (which also contains some extra scenes that did not make it into the DLC itself).
 As of September 2018, Capcom had sold 3,300 machines to pachinko parlors.

+Street Fighter V: Path of the Challenger

+A pachislot sequel based on the Champion Edition of the game titled Street Fighter V: Path of the Challenger was released in Japan on May 20, 2024, and focuses on Ryu's journey.
+It also features the entire character roster, including all the Season 2, 3, 4 and 5 characters.